Share this article:

 Even the most devout Christians can feel abandoned when God doesn’t answer their prayers.
 But God is always working and wants us to have faith in His plan.
 Here are three things to keep in mind while waiting on God.

 When Jesus spent his last few moments on the cross, he asked, “My God, my God, why have you abandoned me?”
 (Matthew 27:46) There are moments when we feel as though God has abandoned us because we pray and pray, but He hasn’t answered.
-These moments bring to mind the following verse from the Gospel of Matthew (known as the “Matthew Effect”): “For to everyone who has, more shall be given, and he will have an abundance; but from the one who does not have, even what he does have shall be taken away” (Matthew 25:29).
+These moments bring to mind the following verse from the Gospel of Matthew: “For to everyone who has, more shall be given, and he will have an abundance; but from the one who does not have, even what he does have shall be taken away” (Matthew 25:29).

 Even in your darkest hour, it’s important to remember that God hasn’t abandoned you.
 He only asks that you wait patiently for His plan.
 Here are three things to keep in mind while waiting on God.